Rizal Day bombings

-The Rizal Day bombings, also referred to as the December 30 bombings, were a series of bombings that occurred around Metro Manila in the Philippines on December 30, 2000.
+The Rizal Day bombings, also referred to as the December 30 bombings, were a series of Islamic bombings that occurred around Metro Manila in the Philippines on December 30, 2000.
 The explosions occurred within a span of a few hours, killing 22 people and injuring over 100 others.

 The blasts occurred during a national holiday in the Philippines, where December 30 is known as Rizal Day, commemorating the martyrdom of the country's national hero, José Rizal.

 Blast locations

 Five locations were bombed almost simultaneously within the span of an hour.
 All of the locations were situated within Metro Manila on the island of Luzon.